 Chōchin [提灯] are Japanese lanterns or lamps that date back to 1085.
 They are traditionally made with a bamboo frame covered in silk or paper and suspended from a hook.

-Chouchin are used to decorate shrines, temples and businesses.
-They are particularly associated with traditional consumption spots such as Izakaya which usually have a red chōchin on the front with the company name written in it. shodo calligraphy.
+Chouchin are used to decorate shrines, temples, and businesses.
+They are particularly associated with traditional consumption spots, such as Izakaya, which usually have a red chōchin in front with the name of the company written in shodo calligraphy.

 Chouchin moji [提灯文字] are lamps stamped with ideograms, often seen in temples, shrines and festivals.
 The word moji literally refers to Chinese letters and characters.

-In Japanese folklore, there is the chōchin-obake, lanterns that the Japanese believe are trapped ghosts.
-In fact, they are just old lanterns, which end up splitting along one of their structures, giving the impression of a mouth.
+In Japanese folklore, there is the chōchin-obake, lanterns that the Japanese believe house trapped ghosts.
+In fact, they are just old lanterns that end up splitting along one of their structures, giving the impression of a mouth.

 Currently the chōchin are made of plastic structures imitating the old ones and electric lamps are placed inside their structure.